All Episodes

 Yeah, here's the number 15.

-Paul Ryan responding to the this is on Fox and Friends this morning, and he was responding to the results and the spin in the election New York 26 last night.
+Paul Ryan responding to the, this is on Fox and Friends this morning, and he was responding to the results and the spin in the election, New York 26 last night.

-Gretchen Carlson said, How would you respond to uh Kathy?
+Gretchen Carlson said, how would you respond to Kathy, how do you pronounce her name?

-H O C A G U L. Have you heard her name pronounced?
+Have you heard her name pronounced?

-I don't know how you're pronounced.
+I don't know how you're pronouncing it.

 How would you respond to her?

-She's the Democrat to her about the fact that she fought on the backs not of seniors but on saving entitlements.
+She's the Democrat, to her, about the fact that she fought on the backs not of seniors, but on saving entitlements.

-I guess she's against Obamacare, then.
+I guess she's against Obamacare then.

-That must be she's for repealing the president's health care law because the president's health care law takes $500 billion from Medicare to spend on Obamacare, and starting next year puts a panel of 15 unelected bureaucrats in charge of rationing and price controlling Medicare, which then Medicare actually tells us about 40% of Medicare providers are going to stop taking Medicare now.
+And starting next year, it puts a panel of 15 unelected bureaucrats in charge of rationing and price controlling Medicare, which then Medicare actually tells us about 40% of Medicare providers are going to stop taking Medicare now.

 That obviously made this a difficult race.